padrinoski/desofs2024_M1C_1/documentation/ssdlc/security-requirements/authentication.md

 ---

-### ASVS Requirement 2.10.2
+### ASVS Requirement 2.10.2 - Auth0 Support

 **ASVS Requirement Description**: Verify that if passwords are required for service authentication, the service account used is not a default credential. (e.g. root/root or admin/admin are default in some services during installation).

 **Related Non-Functional Requirement**: Security

 **Justification**: This requirement is relevant because it ensures that service accounts, which are often used for secure communication between different services in the application, do not use default credentials.
 This can help to prevent unauthorized access to the services.
+Auth0 allows to customize accounts, this is a requirement of customization and must be implemented by the team.

 **Security Requirement**: Non-Default Service Account Credentials - The application should ensure that if passwords are required for service authentication, the service account used is not a default credential.

 ---

-### ASVS Requirement 2.10.3
+### ASVS Requirement 2.10.3 - Not Relevant

 **ASVS Requirement Description**: Verify that passwords are stored with sufficient protection to prevent offline recovery attacks, including local system access.

 **Related Non-Functional Requirement**: Security

 **Justification**: This requirement is relevant because it ensures that passwords, which are often used for user authentication, are stored securely.
 This can help to prevent unauthorized access to user accounts.
+Auth0 user's passwords are stored on Auth0's servers, therefore an offline attack will be extremely unlikely.

 **Security Requirement**: Sufficient Protection of Stored Passwords - The application should ensure that passwords are stored with sufficient protection to prevent offline recovery attacks, including local system access.